ScarletPixie/c-linked-lists/lists_2/t_list2.md

 Takes as argument the pointer to the start of the list and returns it's first node.

 ## t_list2	\*cut_node2(t_list2 \*node)
-Takes as argument a pointer to a node and set its next field to NULL, will not do anything if node is NULL.
+Takes as argument a pointer to a node and set its next an prev fields to NULL, will not do anything if node is NULL.

 ## void	link_node2(t_list2 \*node1, t_list2 \*node2)
 Takes as arguments two node pointers and set node1's next field to node2, will not do anything if node1 is NULL or if node1 is equal to node2.